-The availability of water for direct and indirect surface water withdrawals from the Kissimmee River and Chain of Lakes reservation waterbodies is ephemeral.
-Allocations from these waterbodies do not have the 1-in-10 level of certainty afforded to other consumptive use permit allocations.
+Allocations from the Kissimmee River and Chain of Lakes reservation waterbodies do not have the 1-in-10 level of certainty afforded to other CUP allocations.
 Availability of water is determined daily.
 Demonstration of reasonable assurance requires the applicant to demonstrate that the withdrawal, in combination with other permitted withdrawals, will not reduce annual average discharges at the S-65 structure by more than 4.18 percent, as compared to a "no withdrawal" condition over a range of hydrologic variability that occurred between 1965 and 2005.
 The UK-OPS Model was used to determine the reduction in the annual average discharges because of withdrawals from a water use permit issued to Toho Water Authority (49-02549-W).
 This permit resulted in a 0.82 percent reduction in annual average discharges at the S-65 structure, thereby reducing the 5 percent threshold to 4.18 percent, which is reflected in the draft water reservation Rules.